imwatsi/hive-plug-play/README.md

 mkdir -p ~/.config/hive-plug-play
 ```
 3. Create the `config.ini` file
-  - Any editor should do...):
+  - Any text editor should do:
 ```
 db_username=postgres
 db_password=password